 Resident Evil: Code Veronica, The House of The Dead 2, Crazy Taxi 2, Sonic Adventure 1 and 2 and Virtua Tennis – these are a few games presented by Sega for this amazing console that ended way too soon.

 Maybe Dreamcast has lost the battle, but the legacy that made a mark in the gaming industry is still alive.

-If there is any other emulator you had in mind, please feel free to tell us in the comment section and don’t forget to share your experience with it.
+If there is any other emulator you had in mind, please feel free to tell us in the comments section below.

 DEmul is by far the best Dreamcast emulator you can find these days.
 Even so, NullDC and Reicast are also popular choices.

 What is odd about Dreamcast is that sales declined in spite of a successful launch and repeated price drops.
 That’s probably the main reason for its failure.

 Even if it was discontinued, the console can range in price from $20 to $190, assuming that you’re looking for a complete-in-box system.